andreahaku/sdk_gpt/README.md

 - Load and process documents from a specified directory.
 - Split documents into chunks using Markdown text splitter.
 - Create a vector store for efficient document retrieval.
-- Use OpenAI's GPT-4-based model to answer questions.
+- Use OpenAI's GPT-3.5/4 based model to answer questions.
 - Provide an interactive prompt for users to ask questions.
+- Provide an REST API.
+- Provide an Discord bot.

 ## Prerequisites